-Littleleaf mountain mahogany (Cercocarpus intricatus) is a long-lived, intricately branched, and occasionally treelike evergreen shrub.
+Littleleaf mountain mahogany (Cercocarpus intricatus) is a long-lived, intricately branched, and occasionally tree-like evergreen shrub.
 Its height may vary from 0.5 to 2.5m.
-It is found mostly on rocky limestone slopes primarily associated with pinyon or pinyon/juniper woodlands.
+Littleleaf mahogany is found throughout most of Nevada and Utah, and parts of California, Arizona and Colorado (Davis 1990).
+It is found mostly on rocky limestone slopes primarily within the pinyon woodland.
 Where it occurs near curl-leaf mountain mahogany (Cercocarpus ledifolius) the two may hybridize (Brayton and Mooney 1966).

-Black sagebrush, an associated understory shrub, is generally long-lived; therefore it is not necessary for new individuals to recruit every year for perpetuation of the stand.
+Black sagebrush is generally long-lived; therefore it is not necessary for new individuals to recruit every year for perpetuation of the stand.
 Infrequent large recruitment events and simultaneous low, continuous recruitment is the foundation of population maintenance (Noy-Meir 1973).
 Survival of the seedlings is dependent on adequate moisture conditions.

-The perennial bunchgrasses that are co-dominant with the shrubs include Scribner needlegrass, Indian ricegrass, bluebunch wheatgrass, muttongrass and squirreltail.
+The perennial bunchgrasses include Scribner needlegrass, Indian ricegrass, bluebunch wheatgrass, muttongrass and squirreltail.
 These species generally have somewhat shallower root systems than the shrubs, but root densities are often as high as or higher than those of shrubs in the upper 0.5 m of the soil profile.
 General differences in root depth distributions between grasses and shrubs results in resource partitioning in these shrub/grass systems.

 The invasibility of plant communities is often linked to resource availability.
 Disturbance can decrease resource uptake due to damage or mortality of the native species and depressed competition or can increase resource pools by the decomposition of dead plant material following disturbance.
+The invasion of sagebrush communities by cheatgrass has been linked to disturbances (fire, abusive grazing) that have resulted in fluctuations in resources (Chambers et al 2007).

-This is a very stable ecological site.
-Fire is the main disturbance but is rare and of low severity due to low fuel loads.
-The majority of fires are from lightning strikes and result in minor spot burns which create a mosaic of trees, shrubs, grasses, and forbs.
+The Limestone Hill is a very stable ecological site.
+Fire is the main disturbance but will be rare and low severity due to low fuel loads.
+The majority of fires will be from lightning strikes and produce minor spot burns which create a mosaic of trees, shrubs, grasses, and forbs.
 Open areas will be dominated by shrubs and bunchgrasses such as bluebunch wheatgrass.

-This ecological site has low to moderate resilience to disturbance and resistance to invasion.
+The ecological site has low to moderate resilience to disturbance and resistance to invasion.
 Resilience increases with elevation, aspect, precipitation, and nutrient availability.
 Long-term disturbance response may be influenced by small differences in landscape topography.
 Concave areas receive run-in from adjacent landscapes and consequently retain more moisture to support the growth of deep-rooted perennial grasses (i.e. bluebunch wheatgrass) whereas convex areas where runoff occurs are slightly less resilient and may have more shallow-rooted perennial grasses (i.e. Sandberg bluegrass).
 North slopes are also more resilient than south slopes because lower soil surface temperatures operate to keep moisture content higher on northern exposures.
 Two possible alternative stable states have been identified for this site.